Questions & Answers

 Within the opening hours you can stay as long as you like.
 We recommend allowing yourself about one to two hours.
 The length of time will vary on how long each visitor wishes to examine each specimen and read the information provided.
 An audio tour will increase your time in the exhibits.
 Reentry to the exhibition is not allowed, once you exit.

-Audio Guides are offered for an additional fee.
-The audio tour is designed for to enhance the exhibition content and to provided added insight to the specimens on display.
-The guide is available in English and Spanish.
-Personally guided tours through the exhibit are unavailable.
+In some exhibitions audio guides are offered for an additional fee.
+The audio tour is designed for the layman to enhance the exhibition content and to provided added insight to the specimens on display.
+Clear explanations, amazing facts and more information about the plastinates can be accessed by individual users at their own pace.
+The guides are usually available in English or other languages in select markets.
+More information are available on the exhibition website and on site in the exhibition.

 Teachers will wish to prepare both their students and their adult supervisors carefully for their BODY WORLDS experience.
 Educator materials are available for download on the website, www.bodyworlds.com.
 Please inquire about educator preview opportunities.